ss-haze/cpp_primer/README.md

 # C++ Primer 5th Edition Answers

-These answers were compiled using the g++ compiler and VS Code on Windows 10.
+These answers were compiled using the g++ compiler and with Visual Studio Community 2019.

-All corrections and comments are gratefully accepted!

 ### Contents